churchmanlab/genewalk/README.md

 - ciupp_pval - upper bound of 95% confidence interval on mean_pval estimate.
 - mean_sim - mean of gene - GO term similarities.
 - sem_sim - standard error on mean_sim estimate.
-- mgi_id,hgnc_id,ensembl_id,mgi_id,entrez_human or entrez_mouse - in case one of these gene identifiers were provided as input, the GeneWalk results table starts with an additional column to indicate the gene identifiers.
+- mgi_id, ensembl_id, mgi_id, entrez_human or entrez_mouse - in case one of these gene identifiers were provided
+as input, the GeneWalk results table starts with an additional column to indicate the gene identifiers.
 In the case of mouse genes, the corresponding hgnc_id and hgnc_symbol resemble its human ortholog gene used for the GeneWalk analysis.